- Some INGV information accessed through this page may be

 of the ground motion at that site.
 For this reason more or less damage

-than described in the MMI scale may occur.
+than described in the MCS scale may occur.

 - Large earthquakes can generate very long-period ground motions